PrachayKumar/movieRecomdation/README.md

-# movieRecomdation
-this is the basic movie recommendation based on a open source datasets
+#Movie Recommendation System

+Overview

+This project is a movie recommendation application developed using open-source datasets.
+It utilizes machine learning techniques to provide personalized movie recommendations based on user preferences.